akleroy/cpropstoo/README.md

 mask cubes, identify local maxima, partition cubes into object assignments, and derive properties from object assignments.

+If you use this version, please reference Rosolowsky & Leroy (2006).
+An additional updated reference is forthcoming in 2014 or 2015.
+If you would like to contribute to the code, please feel encouraged to do so via pull request or email aleroy@nrao.edu about being added as a collaborator on the wiki.
+Thanks for stopping by!

+### Examples

+A suite of rich examples remains under development.
+Currently the repository includes one full example applying the full analysis flow to an unnamed ALMA data cube.
+See

 ### User Tasks

 These are high level tasks are intended to be accessed by the user.
 A